GuanXP/GSerialize/README.md

 The generating process will take a few seconds, the client code can call Serializer.CacheSerialiablesInAssembly to generate all serialization codes before any serializer.Serialize<T> calls.

-## Limits
+## Limitations
-GSerialize doesn't check references among the class fields, so the customize class must avoid property/field reference cycle otherwise it might get a dead loop while serializing.
+GSerialize doesn't check references among the class fields, so the customized class must avoid property/field reference cycle otherwise it might get a dead loop while serializing.

 GSerialize is not thread safe, so client shall avoid calling identical instance of Serializer from variety threads.

+Customized serializable class must provide a default constructor.